Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender.md

 ‘jumps’ that they make to connect people to artifacts.
 This approach emphasizes reachability via an algorithm within the `implicit graph structure` underlying a recommender dataset and allows us to consider questions relating algorithmic parameters to properties of the datasets.](http://people.cs.vt.edu/~ramakris/papers/receval.pdf)

+User-item/user-user interactions are usually in the form of graph/network structure.
+What is more, the graph is dynamic, and  we need to apply to new nodes without model retraining.

 - [ ] [Accurate and scalable social recommendation using mixed-membership stochastic block models](https://www.pnas.org/content/113/50/14207)
 - [ ] [Do Social Explanations Work?
 Studying and Modeling the Effects of Social Explanations in Recommender Systems](https://arxiv.org/pdf/1304.3405.pdf)